garyhooks/blue_teaming/velociraptor.md

     * Operating System: Select Ubuntu - do not use Amazon Linux
     * Instance Type:  For smaller deployments, t2.micro may be suitable, although is subject to consideration
     * Key Pair: Select DFIR-SFTP (note: you will need this key file to connect to the server later on)
-    * Network Settings: Create security group, and allow SSH from "My IP" only.
+    * Network Settings: Click Edit in the top right of this part of the form.
+Change Type from SSH to "All Traffic".
+Change Soure type to "My IP" (*DO NOT* leave this as Anywhere, as this will mean any one on the internet can access the portal)
     * Storage: Choose storage volumer required.
 During testing, the basic installation is about 8gb.
 A good starting point may be 50-100gb.

 8. Click "Launch Instance" on the right side